VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 **Interaction Network**.

 - The `--sim_time_step` argument specifies the time step with which simulations are performed in the dataset.
-- The `--mnetwork_time_step` argument specifies the value for which the neural network model should be trained to make predictions over a single time step.
+- The `--network_time_step` argument specifies the value for which the neural network model should be trained to make predictions over a single time step.
 - As mentioned in the dataset section, `--sim_time_step` is 0.2 seconds.
 We set `--network_time_step` to 1.0 seconds for all the networks in order to make the networks predict over a time step of 1.0 seconds.
 - The `--num_time_steps` arguemnt specifies the number of times the neural network needs to be rolled out in order to make predictions for multiple time steps.
 - The `--lr` and `--l2` specifies the base learning rate and the l2 regularisation parameter respectively.
-- The training checkpoints and summaries of every training run would be saved in a logs directory specified by the `--logs_dir` argument and in a sub-directory specified by the name of the experiment specified by `--ex` argument.
+- The training checkpoints and summaries of every training run would be saved in a logs directory specified by the `--logs_dir` argument and in a sub-directory specified by the name of the experiment in the  `--ex` argument.
 For example if `--logs_dir` is `'../logs'` and `-ex` is `'VortexNet'`, then the training summaries will be saved in `./logs/VortexNet_2/`.
 - In order to initialise the weights of the network from a different experiment, specify the name of the corrsponding experiment in   `--load_weigthts_ex`.
 In order to resume an interrupted training of any experiment, set